marsfoundation/sparklend-conduits/README.md

 The `DaiInterestRateStrategy` implements two important functions:

+### `calculateInterestRates()`
-1. `calculateInterestRates()`: This function is called by SparkLend.
-The important distinction between this contract and the standard implementation is that there are two paths to determine interest.
+This function is called by SparkLend.
+The important distinction between this contract and the standard implementation is that there are two paths to determine interest:

-   1. When the `debtRatio` is greater than one, it means that the `targetDebt` is lower than the `currentDebt`, and the amount of outstanding debt needs to decrease.
-In this case: the borrow rate is calculated as follows:
+#### `debtRatio == 1`
+When `debtRatio == 1`, the interest rate used to charge to DAI borrowers is the `baseRate`.
+This value is determined by Maker core governance.

+#### `debtRatio > 1`
+When `debtRatio > 1`, the interest rate is dynamically calculated based on the following function:

-    $$ borrowRate = maxRate - \frac{baseRate}{debtRatio} $$
+$$ borrowRate = maxRate - \frac{maxRate - baseRate}{\frac{currentDebt}{targetDebt}} $$

-2. `recompute()`: This function is publicly callable and updates state.
+Below is an illustrative example of the above formula, with the following configuration:
+1. `maxRate = 75%`
+2. `baseRate = 5%`
+3. `currentDebt = 100`

+Each of the lines demonstrates a different scenario, where the amount of requested funds (and therefore the `targetDebt` is different).
+In the functions below, `r` is defined as the resulting interest rate, and `a` as the amount that has been returned after the original change in the target debt.
+The domains of each of these functions are limited from `debtRatio > 1`.
+It can be seen that the minimum rate returns back to the `baseRate` in all scenarios once all the requested liquidity has been repaid.

 <img width="1240" alt="Screenshot 2023-09-12 at 3 51 21 PM" src="https://github.com/marsfoundation/spark-conduits/assets/44272939/b383163d-c8ab-40dc-89ce-41464a7e4cc6">